 About the Author:

 Sandy Jones-Kaminski is a self-described networking enthusiast and accomplished marketing communications and business development professional.
 She is also a former HR industry exec and VP of Networking for one of the largest chapters of the American Marketing Association and a former Chicago Greeter.
 Sandy knows how to make connections matter, cultivate relationships, host some great networking events, and create what she refers to as good “social capital.”
-She shares her professional insights on personal branding and effective networking via webinars, one-on-one coaching, workshops and by facilitating in-person networking events called Pay It Forward Parties.
+She shares her advice and professional insights on personal branding, LinkedIn and effective networking via webinars, one-on-one coaching, workshops and by facilitating in-person networking events called Pay It Forward Parties.
 Sandy believes that beyond self-promotion, networking builds community and creates healthier and stronger business environments.

 To invite Sandy to speak to your group or at your company’s next event, find her Speaker’s page HERE.

 Please visit and Like the Facebook page for the book: I’m at a Networking Event — Now What??